island-is/handbook/continuous-delivery.md

 ## Configuration

 Our deployment platform is Kubernetes and our applications' deployment and configuration is specified using [Helm].
-Additionally we have the configuration for our infrastructure in AWS specified using [Terraform].
-These two configuration sources are hosted in two separate git repositories with limited access.
+Additionally, we have the configuration for our infrastructure in AWS specified using [Terraform].
+These two configuration sources are hosted in two separate git repositories with restricted access.

 ## Delivery pipeline